 You Can Claim a Withholding Exemption

 You can claim an exemption from withholding on a W-4 form.
 There isn't a special line for this on the form, but you can claim it by writing "Exempt" in the space below Line 4(c) if you qualify.
 You also have to provide your name, address, Social Security number and signature.
-You qualify for an exemption in 2021 if (1) you had no federal income tax liability in 2020, and (2) you expect to have no federal income tax liability in 2021.
-(If your total expected income for 2021 is less than the standard deduction amount for your filing status, then you satisfy the second requirement.)
+Looking ahead to next year, you qualify for an exemption in 2023 if (1) you had no federal income tax liability in 2022, and (2) you expect to have no federal income tax liability in 2023.
+(If your total expected income for 2023 is less than the standard deduction amount for your filing status, then you satisfy the second requirement.)

 Be warned, though, that if you claim an exemption, you'll have no income tax withheld from your paycheck and you may owe taxes when you file your return.
 You might be hit with an underpayment penalty, too.

 An exemption is also good for only one year — so you have to reclaim it each year.
-If you were exempt in 2020 and wanted to reclaim your exemption for 2021, you had to submit a new Form W-4 by February 16, 2021.
-Likewise, if you claim an exemption for 2021, you'll need to submit another W-4 form by February 15, 2022, to keep it next year.
+If you were exempt in 2022 and wanted to reclaim your exemption for 2023, you have to submit a new Form W-4 by February 15, 2023.

 Although the tax withholding system is designed to produce the most accurate withholding possible (i.e., low tax payment or refund when you file your return), you can tweak your W-4 form to generate a refund (or larger refund) if that's what you really want.
 Simply add an additional amount on Line 4(c) for "extra withholding."
 That will increase your income tax withholding, reduce the amount of your paycheck and either jack up your refund or reduce any amount of tax you owe when you file your tax return.